lancedb/lancedb/docs/src/hybrid_search.md

 This reranker uses the OpenAI API to combine the results of semantic and full-text search.
 You can use it by passing `OpenaiReranker()` to the `rerank()` method.

 !!!
 Note
-    This prompts chat model to rerank results.
-This is not a dedicated reranker model.
+    This prompts chat model to rerank results which is not a dedicated reranker model.
+This should be treated as experimental.

 ```python
 from lancedb.rerankers import OpenaiReranker